 Keep in mind that vector files can be significantly larger than their raster counterparts.
 That means they may take longer to load and edit.
 Nevertheless, your vector image will maintain its quality no matter the scale.

 And remember that Illustrator isn’t the only program that works with vectors.
-You can convert images to vectors in other apps as well, including some that are free.
+You can convert images to vectors in other apps as well, including this vector software for Mac designers on a budget.